petaverse-cloud/pv-docs-site/docs/petority/4_devices/2_device-pairing.md

 6. Set up [Home Fence](/docs/petority/features/Fence):

     Tap the **To set** button and select your home address on the map as the center point of the Home Fence.
-Once the location is confirmed, tap **OK** to save the settings and complete the configuration.
+Once your home location is set, follow the in-app guidance to complete the environment scan and finish setting up the Home Fence.

 7. Set up your pet’s profile and link it to PHAST 1: